FreeDownloadManagerTeam/fdm-qml-ui/README.md

 # fdm-qml-ui
 Create your own custom user interfaces for Free Download Manager 6, or make improvements for existing ones and share your work with all FDM6 users.

-FDM6 supports loading of custom interfaces using the special command line argument.
+FDM6 supports loading of custom interfaces by the use of the special command line argument.

 1. Clone this repository.